BjoernRohr/sampcompR/README.md

 ## Components of the package

-In general, the functions of the package can be ordered into one of four categories.
+In general, the package’s functions can be ordered into one of four categories.
 When using the functions of the package, it also makes sense to take a look into the help section, as most include optional parameters, for example, to weight the data or include a p_value